muaydin/ytdlp-test-service/README.md

 - **Rate Limiting**: YouTube may temporarily block requests if too many are made quickly.
 - **Legal Compliance**: This tool is for testing purposes only.
 Respect YouTube's Terms of Service and copyright laws.
 - **Docker Requirements**: Docker Desktop or Docker Engine required for containerized deployment.
+- **Terminal Timeout**: Terminal commands have a 30-second timeout limit.

 ## 🐛 Troubleshooting